 “Now to him who works, the wages are not counted as grace but as debt.
 But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness, just as David also describes the blessedness of the man to whom God imputes (or freely provides) righteousness apart from works: "Blessed are those whose lawless deeds are forgiven, and whose sins are covered; blessed is the man to whom the Lord shall not impute sin."
 (Romans 4:4-8)

-The righteousness that comes from Christ's one act of obedience at the cross, which is then freely imputed to the believer - apart from works - is the only thing that qualifies (or makes worthy) - many (not few) - for the blessed hope of the rapture.
+The righteousness that comes from Christ's one act of obedience at the cross, which is then freely imputed to the believer - apart from any works of righteousness (Also See Titus 3:5-7) - is the only thing that qualifies (or makes worthy) - many (not few) - for the blessed hope of the rapture.
 Understanding the root cause of the controversy allows us to cut through the confusing rhetoric and false accusations of those who preach 'a different gospel'.

 The Rapture Must Occur